PunchThrough/bean-arduino-core/README.md

 make install
 ```

+Are you getting the following error?

+> Agreeing to the Xcode/iOS license requires admin privileges, please re-run as root via sudo.

+This is an Xcode problem.
+Run `sudo xcodebuild` to agree with the Xcode license agreement, then run `make install` again.

 ## Auto-Reformat

 clang-format is set up to use the Google style guide.
 Reformatting your code will clean up many of the lint errors you might make.